Bylaws for College Shared Governance

 C. The CCC shall include the following voting members: the standing committee

-chairs, the Chair and the Secretary of the Faculty, a lecturer who holds a seat on one of the standing committees, and one department chair.
+chairs, the Chair of the Lecturer Advisory Committee, the Chair and the Secretary of the Faculty, and one department chair.
 The department chair representative shall be elected in the spring of the preceding year by the department chairs and shall serve a one-year term.
-The lecturers on the standing committees will choose their representative to the CCC, who shall serve a one-year term.
 The Dean and Associate Deans of the College shall be non-voting members.

 D. Meetings of the CCC are called by the Chair of the Faculty.